Suspect in planned Cleveland July 4 bombing appears in court

 Pitts also suggested giving the children of military personnel remote control cars packed with explosives during the event, in the hope they would unwittingly detonate the bombs, the FBI said.

+Pitts, most recently of the Cleveland suburb of Maple Heights, has criminal and traffic convictions in Hamilton County, which includes Cincinnati, dating back to 1989 through 2006.
+He served time in prison for a 1993 robbery in the area.

-Pitts was charged with attempting to provide material support to a designated foreign terrorist organization.
+In his latest run-in with law enforcement, he was charged with attempting to provide material support to a designated foreign terrorist organization.
 He faces up to 20 years in prison if convicted.

 He appeared in court wearing glasses, a gray T-shirt, khaki shorts and black sneakers with the laces removed.
 He told the judge he was unemployed and was assigned to the public defender’s office.

-Pitts, who lives in the Cleveland suburb of Maple Heights, also discussed possibly traveling to San Francisco for reconnaissance for al Qaeda, the FBI said.
+Pitts also discussed possibly traveling to San Francisco for reconnaissance for al Qaeda, the FBI said.

 Relatives could not immediately be reached for comment.